-A fully conjugable verb always starts the verbal sentence and can be perfective (past), imperfective (present), or imperative (command).
+A fully conjugable verb in Arabic always starts the verbal sentence and can be perfective (past), imperfective (present), or imperative (command).
 Only قَدّ qadd (maybe, already), مَا maa (not), لا laa (not), and لِـ li- (why not or shall we) and other similar particles can precede the verb.
-Here are some examples:

 These sentences express an action and are therefore known as action sentences.
-Thus, the verb should be put at the beginning because the action is represented by the verb.
+Thus, the verb in Arabic should be put at the beginning because the action is represented by the verb.

-For a verbal sentence to be complete, it has to be composed of two vital parts: the verb and the subject.
+For a verbal sentence to be complete, it has to be composed of two vital parts: the verb and the subject in Arabic.
 The verb by itself does not represent a complete meaning.
 However, you may come across a sentence composed of one word, such as اُكْتُبْ uktub (Write!), but in this case the subject (You) is implied.

 The other parts of the sentence are called complements and can be an object, a prepositional phrase, an adverb, and so on.

-The subject of the verb can be a noun or a pronoun.
+The subject in Arabic can be a noun or a pronoun.
 Here are some examples:

 الوَلَدُ رَقَدَ raqada alwaladu (The boy slept.)